 Clatsop Community College ("the College" or "CCC") takes the safety of students, staff, and community members very seriously.
-This report complies with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), the Violence Against Women Reauthorization Act ("VAWA"), and CCC Procedure AP3500 adopted 9/11/2018 and AP3501 - adopted 9/11/2018.
+This report complies with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), the Violence Against Women Reauthorization Act ("VAWA"), and CCC Procedures AP3500 adopted 9/11/2018 and AP3501 adopted 9/11/2018.
 This report explains how the College reports and handles crime and emergency situations on or near College property and describes prevention and awareness programs available to CCC students, employees, and community members.
-The Vice President, Finance & Operations compiles the report from information obtained from the Physical Plant (the office primarily responsible for receiving notices of crimes and incidents on campus), Vice President, Academic Affairs, Vice President, Student Success, and the Human Resources office.
+The Finance & Operations office compiles the report from information obtained from the Physical Plant (the office primarily responsible for receiving notices of crimes and incidents on campus), Vice President, Academic & Student Affairs (2020-2023), Dean Transfer Ed - VP/Provost (latter is proposed title, effective 2023), Dean of Student Success (2023), Counseling, and the Human Resources office.
 Requests are made annually of the local police agencies to provide crime statistics for areas on and adjacent to College properties.
-CityProtect.com (formerly CrimeReports.com) is reviewed annually and possible incidents are included in the police request.
+CityProtect.com is reviewed annually and possible incidents are included in the police request.